-PROJECT METHODOLOGY OF VISUAL COMMUNICATION
+METHODOLOGY OF VISUAL COMMUNICATION

-This course provides students with theoretical static image reading and compositional analysis skills, imparting essential information on the use of the main digital composition and animation software for graphics and drawings.
-In particular, students will gain the skills to manage and create videos that integrate graphic images.
-The course also aims to impart the necessary knowledge to work with animation, including thinking frame by frame and the awareness of real limits and lengthy execution times.
-The educational objective is to provide students with the methodological tools to create a creative and organisational design framework, developing their awareness of the execution phases of the final product and their ability to work in small groups.
+This course provides students with theoretical static image reading and compositional analysis skills, imparting essential information on the use of the main digital composition and animation software for graphics, drawings, and videos that integrate graphic images.
+The course also imparts the necessary knowledge to work with animation, including thinking frame by frame and the awareness of real limits and lengthy execution times, providing students with the methodological tools to create a creative and organisational design framework, developing their awareness of the execution phases of the final product and their ability to work in small groups.

-EDITING TECHNIQUES
+EDITING TECHNIQUES 1